-Of the 181 mammals listed as occurring in the state of Texas, nearly 60 species have been verified as inhabiting Big Thicket National Preserve.
-Animals such as bison, ocelots, and red wolves have unfortunately been extirpated from the region.
-Occasional black bear sightings occur, as do sightings of mountain lions.
-Aquatic mammals including beaver, river otter, and the non-native nutria may be observed while canoeing on the rivers and streams.
-Eleven species of bats may be seen flying overhead at dusk consuming the plentiful moths (over 1600 species) and mosquitos.
-An array of rodents scurry in the understory while gray, fox, and flying squirrels move through the trees overhead.
-Skunks, raccoons, ringtail cats, opossums, and armadillos may be a less-than-welcomed visitor to a picnic or camp site if care is not taken to store foods in animal-proof containers.
-White-tailed deer are the only ungulate in the preserve and must compete for food with the feral hogs, who eat just about anything.
-Gray and red fox, coyotes, and bobcats, along with weasels, mink, and badgers are the primary predators on the prowl looking for a rodent, bird, or snake to fill their bellies.
+Of the 181 mammals listed as occurring in the state of Texas, nearly 60 species have been verified in Big Thicket National Preserve.
+Beaver and river otter are sometimes seen in the rivers and streams.
+Eleven species of bats may be seen flying overhead at dusk, consuming the plentiful moths (over 1600 species), beetles, and mosquitoes.
+An array of rodents scurry in the understory while gray squirrels, fox squirrels, and flying squirrels move through the trees overhead.
+Skunks, raccoons, ringtails, opossums, and armadillos are common, but their nocturnal behavior makes them difficult to see during the day.
+White-tailed deer are the only native ungulate in the preserve and must compete for food with invasive feral hogs, who eat just about anything.
+Gray and red fox, coyotes, and bobcats are the primary predators on the prowl looking for a rodent, bird, or snake to fill their bellies.